Best gold investments: Gold bars and coins.

 Gold has been a valued asset for centuries, and in that time, it’s collected its fair share of myths.
 If you're exploring adding gold to your portfolio, you’ve probably heard a few—that it’s too risky, doesn’t offer returns, or is only for the super-rich.
 These ideas can make gold investing feel complicated or out of reach.
 Let's clear the air by looking at the facts behind these common claims.
 Understanding the truth will help you build your investment strategy with confidence.

-Myth vs. Fact: Risk and Return
+Myth vs. Fact: The Real Risk and Return of Gold

 One of the most persistent myths is that gold is a non-productive asset that doesn't provide returns.
 While you won't receive dividend checks, gold has historically delivered returns, especially when other parts of the market are struggling.
 Another common misconception is that gold is too risky.
 In reality, it's often considered a safe-haven asset.
 During periods of economic uncertainty, investors often turn to gold, which can help stabilize your portfolio when stocks are volatile.
 Instead of being a source of risk, gold can be a powerful tool for managing it.